utelecon/utelecon.github.io/en/Matlab/index.md

 #### Access to MATLAB Drive
 - Access [MATLAB Drive Online](https://drive.matlab.com/files) and sign in．
-- Install [MATLAB Drive Connecter](https://www.mathworks.com/products/matlab-drive.html) in your computer to mount a drive synchronized with MATLAB Drive data.．
+- Install [MATLAB Drive Connecter](https://www.mathworks.com/products/matlab-drive.html) in your computer to mount a drive synchronized with MATLAB Drive data．

 ### Learning how to operate
 Online training courses are available in tutorial format, covering everything from basic operation to advanced features for different purposes．